The Rocket Record Company: Recent history

 In 1999, The Rocket Record Company was absorbed by The Island Def Jam Music Group, and it operated under IDJ's Mercury Records division.
 However, the logo was still used on all new Elton John releases until 2007.
 The name was also resurrected in 2006 for the eponymous Platinum Weird album.
 In 2011, John formed a company named Rocket Music Entertainment Group.

 The label still exists today, with just three artists signed to it, as John himself has not released a studio album on Rocket since 2004's Peachtree Road, although the 2010 one-off collaboration with Leon Russell, The Union has the Rocket logo from that time.
 Otherwise, Rocket is primarily a management company handling established artists such as Ed Sheeran and Squeeze's Chris Difford along with upcoming artists including Anne-Marie and Jake Issac.

 Notable artists

+The following artists have used The Rocket Record Company: